switcherapi/switcher-client-java/README.md

 switcher.timeout -> Time in ms given to the API to respond - 3000 default value

 (Java 8 applications only)
-switcher.regextimeout -> Time in ms given to Timed Match Worker used for offline Regex (ReDoS safety mechanism) - 3000 default value
+switcher.regextimeout -> Time in ms given to Timed Match Worker used for local Regex (ReDoS safety mechanism) - 3000 default value
 ```

 ## Client Context Properties - SwitcherContextBase